R. J. Mitchell: New designs, production orders and patents (1929–1934)

 In February 1929, Mitchell submitted patent GB 329411 A, "Improvements in the Cooling System of Engines for Automotive Vehicles", a condenser to be placed within the wings of an aircraft.
-The Air Ministry rejected Supermarine's proposal for such a wing-cooled aircraft, but in May 1929 a new specification allowed Mitchell to use his ideas again.
+The Air Ministry rejected Supermarine's proposal for such a wing-cooled aircraft, but, in May 1929 a new specification allowed Mitchell to use his ideas again.
 A similar patent was submitted in 1931.
 The condenser was used in the Type 232, produced in April 1934, which was never put up for tender.

 During the early 1930s, many of Mitchell's ideas never went past the early design stages.
 Attempts by the company to sell a 5-engined flying boat failed when a contract was cancelled in early 1932, leading to job losses and wage cuts at Supermarine.
-However in 1933 the company's fortunes were revived when it received an order for 12 Scarpas (previously the Southampton IV) under the specification R.19/33, the first contract for a new design by Mitchell since 1924.
+However, in 1933, the company's fortunes were revived when it received an order for 12 Scapas (previously the Southampton IV) under the specification R.19/33, the first contract for a new design by Mitchell since 1924.
 This order was followed by orders for the Supermarine Stranraer, which went into production in 1937.

 After the first Seagull V flew in June 1933, the Royal Australian Air Force showed an interest, and 24 planes were ordered.
-The same year the RAF made an initial order of 12 aircraft, now renamed the Supermarine Walrus.
+The same year, the RAF placed an initial order of 12 aircraft, now renamed the Supermarine Walrus.
 Following the issuance of Air Ministry specification 5/36, Mitchell worked on a redesigned version of the Walrus, which was given the name Sea Otter.
 Work on the Sea Otter was completed after Mitchell's death in 1937, and it first flew in September 1938.

 In October 1934, Mitchell published an article in the Daily Mirror, 'What is happening now in Air Transport?', in which he predicted that air transport would prove to be the safest form of transport.